This annual lecture marks the contribution of Teddy Chester, who was the first professor of social administration at the University of Manchester.

 Teddy was involved in founding Manchester Business School, and became one of eight academics appointed to its first Council in 1964.
 He retired in the late 1970s, but continued to work in HSMU throughout his retirement, before he passed away in 1990.

-Dr Mark Britnell, Vice Chair and Global Health Expert, KPMG UK, will deliver this year's Teddy Chester lecture, Human: solving the global workforce crisis in healthcare.
+Dr Mark Britnell, Vice Chair and Global Health Expert, KPMG UK, delivered this year's Teddy Chester lecture, Human: solving the global workforce crisis in healthcare.

 Professor Dame Elizabeth Anionwu explored how, despite traumatic experiences in her childhood during the 1950s, she managed to overcome them and achieve success in her adult life to become the first UK Sickle Cell Nurse Specialist.